For binational couples divided by the coronavirus, Croatia offers a rare rendezvous

 While specifics differ by country, some governments provide travel exemptions for certain classes of workers or for spouses and family members of citizens.

-Rules in many countries that allow married couples to reunite have frustrated Julie Linchant, 31, from Belgium.
-She was separated from her Canadian boyfriend, who lives between Burkina Faso and Cyprus, since March though late July, when they reunited in Croatia.
+Rules in many countries that allow married couples to reunite have frustrated Julie Linchant, 31, of Belgium.
+She was separated from her Canadian boyfriend, who lives between Burkina Faso and Cyprus, from March though late July, when they reunited in Croatia.

 “We are in 2020 and we still need to be married to be recognized as essential,” she said.
 “It seems crazy.”